-Through this first version of the framework we aim to also provide readers with an overview of our assets, how we are performing and our key aims.
+Through this second version of the framework we aim to also provide readers with an overview of our assets, how we are performing and our key aims.
 This will be further supported by the development of our Strategy and Asset Specific Management Plans (ASMP).
-These ASMP plans are being developed on a prioritised basis focusing on the most important and valuable assets first.
+These ASMP plans are being developed on a prioritised basis focusing on the most strategically important.